beckadamtheinventor/M3EC/README.md

 - item dropping blocks (such as campfires)
 - recipes of all default vanilla types
 - as many languages as supplied
+- tools and tool materials

-## Currently Broken Features
+## Planned Features
 - armor and armor materials
-- tools and tool materials
+- multiple creative tabs
+- scriptable block/item behaviours
+- more generation options
+- custom dimensions